-The following table sets forth information about the beneficial ownership of our common stock as of May 1, 2024 for:
+The following table sets forth information about the beneficial ownership of our common stock as of April 23, 2025 for:

-- each person or group known to us who beneficially owns more than 5% of our common stock; - each of our directors: - each of our Named Executive Officers; - all of our directors and executive officers as a group.
+- each person or group known to us who beneficially owns more than 5% of our common stock; - each of our directors; - · each of our Named Executive Officers; and - all of our directors and executive officers as a group.

-The numbers of shares of common stock beneficially owned and percentages of beneficial ownership are based on an estimated 145,988,172 shares of common stock outstanding as of May 1, 2024.
+The numbers of shares of common stock beneficially owned and percentages of beneficial ownership are based on 139,961,636 shares of common stock outstanding as of April 23, 2025.

 Beneficial ownership for the purposes of the following table is determined in accordance with the rules and regulations of the SEC.
 These rules generally provide that a person is the beneficial owner of securities if such person has or shares the power to vote or direct the voting thereof, or to dispose or direct the disposition thereof or has the right to acquire such powers within 60 days.
-Common stock subject to options or RSUs that are currently exercisable or will vest within 60 days of May 1, 2024 are deemed to be outstanding and beneficially owned by the person holding the options or RSUs.
+Common stock subject to options or RSUs that are currently exercisable or will vest within 60 days of April 23, 2025 are deemed to be outstanding and beneficially owned by the person holding the options or RSUs.
 These shares, however, are not deemed outstanding for the purposes of computing the percentage ownership of any other person.
 Except as disclosed in the footnotes to this table and subject to applicable community property laws, we believe that each shareholder identified in the table possesses sole voting and investment power over all common stock shown as beneficially owned by the shareholder.